wintersandroid/grunt-svg-polymer-icons/README.md

 ## Supplemental Features

-There are some hidden features available in grunt-svgstore:
+There are some hidden features available in grunt-svg-polymer-icon:

   * Use the `preserve--` prefix (in the source SVG), for any attributes that should be forced to remain in the resulting SVG.
 For example, `preserve--stroke` would result in just `stroke` in the resulting SVG.
 This happens whether or not you ask for that attribute to be *cleaned* via `cleanup`.
   * Using the value of `currentColor` on any property with the key `fill`, will result in that property remaining in the resulting SVG (regardless of whether or not you ask for `fill` to be *cleaned* via `cleanup`).
 This can be used to achieve *accent color* for you SVG instances by defining the font color on a parent element via the CSS `color` property.